Young girl looking in mirror

 It’s frustrating being a parent during times like these!
 Haven’t we all been there?

-It’s hard to see, but when a child is going through a challenging moment, Dr. Becky suggests this is what they’re looking for.
+It’s hard to see, but when a child’s behavior is challenging, Dr. Becky suggests this is what they’re looking for.

 Being that lighthouse and staying steady and focused on working through a situation together is positive, empowered parenting.